baezor/baezor.github.io/_posts/2024-05-13-number-of-steps-to-reduce-a-number-to-zero.md

 ---
 layout: post
-title: "Daily Leetcode #3"
+title: Number of Steps to Reduce a Number to Zero
-date: 2022/7/8 00:00:00 -0500
+date: 2024/05/13 00:00:00 -0500
-description: Solving one Leetcode problem per day.
+description: Solving the Number of Steps to Reduce a Number to Zero problem on Leetcode.
-categories: leetcode
+categories: leetcode algorithms
 author: You
 ---